Benighter/sat-mobile/README.md

 ## 📄 License & Credits

-**Church Connect Mobile** is built with modern web technologies and designed specifically for church communities.
+**SAT Mobile** is built with modern web technologies and designed specifically for church communities.
 The application demonstrates best practices in mobile-first development, progressive web apps, and user experience design.

 ### Acknowledgments